-The School of Medicine curriculum is divided into 4 phases: the Essentials Core (Phases I & II), the Clinical Core (Phase III) and Advanced Studies (Phase IV).
+The School of Medicine curriculum is divided into four phases: the Essentials Core (Phases I & II), the Clinical Core (Phase III & IV).
 Woven through all Phases are four Threads that integrate over-arching topics into the curriculum: Culturally Effective Medicine; Evidence-Based Medicine and Medical Informatics; Humanities, Ethics, & Professionalism; and Medicine & Society.
 In addition, the Mentored Scholarly Activity program (MSA), which provides students with the opportunity to work closely with a faculty mentor on a project of mutual interest, extends through all four years.
-The Foundations of Doctoring Curriculum (FDC) extends through Phases I-III and emphasizes a humanistic approach to medical care while teaching and evaluating students’ basic communication and physical examination skills.
+The Foundations of Doctoring Curriculum extends through Phases I-III and emphasizes a humanistic approach to medical care while teaching and evaluating students’ basic communication and physical examination skills.
 Students also have the option of participating in Tracks across the four Phases that offer activities and support for faculty and students with similar interests.
-These tracks are Colorado Urban Underserved; Global Health; Leadership, Education & Advocacy Development and Scholarship (LEADS); Research; and Rural.
+These tracks are Research, Rural, Global Health, Colorado Urban Underserved, and Leadership, Education & Advocacy Development and Scholarship (LEADS).

 The Essentials Core Curriculum (Phases I and II) comprises the first 18 months of the undergraduate medical curriculum.
 It is separated into two phases, each consisting of a series of integrated interdisciplinary blocks that present basic science in a clinical context.
 Each block is led by basic science and clinical co-directors and consists of lectures, team-based learning sessions, laboratory exercises, and small group discussion sections.
 The aim of the Essentials Core is to provide the scientific foundation for further medical education and to begin to equip the student for a lifetime of learning, research, clinical care, and community service.